jestjs/jest/docs/Troubleshooting.md

 ### Tests are Failing and You Don't Know Why

 Try using the debugger built into >= Node 6.3.

 Place a `debugger;` statement in any of your tests, and then, in your project's directory, run:

-`node --debug-brk --inspect ./node_modules/.bin/jest --i [any other arguments here]`
+`node --debug-brk --inspect ./node_modules/.bin/jest -i [any other arguments here]`

 This will output a link that you can open in Chrome.
 After opening that link, the Chrome Developer Tools will be displayed, and a breakpoint will be set at the first line of the Jest CLI script (this is done simply to give you time to open the developer tools and to prevent Jest from executing before you have time to do so).
 Click the button that looks like a "play" button in the upper right hand side of the screen to continue execution.
 When Jest executes the test that contains the `debugger` statement, execution will pause and you can examine the current scope and call stack.